fedor-rusak/isometric_fighting/DesignDoc.md

 So now if I would want to do something like zooming it would mean changes in some places but it would be in update and render and not in input handling part.

 One more thing, as previously I was working with screen pixels, and had to move in 3d worls, I had to give some dimensions to tiles that I had.
 I decided that it should be like 30 pixeled square.
 And this is part of movement calculation now.
 So technically I can change speed or this edge_length to control the movement around the field.

+Got some progress here.
+When introducing camera concept you should be aware how it actually changes rendering part.
+As you want sort of transformm pixel coordinates according to camera "part" you are supposed to see on screen.
+And if you make it right then you can have this beautiful illusion when some camera moves around with your character if it was sort of glued to it.
+It also provides easier navigation as your main character is in the center all the time.

+My attempts to make avatar keep direction after all buttons were released almost failed.
+As it is really hard to release 2 buttons at the same millisecond.
+But I guess this part will be reworked in future when some delaying and combinations will become necessary.